Super-Protocol/docs/docs/marketplace/confidentiality.md

 <br/>
 <br/>

-Super Protocol uses *SSL/TLS certificates* to encrypt the data exchange between the user's browser and the web server inside the Tunnel Client deployment.
+Super Protocol uses *SSL/TLS certificates* to encrypt the data exchange between the user's browser and the web server inside a <a id="tunnel"><span className="dashed-underline">tunnel client</span></a> deployment.
 Besides, Super Protocol Certification Authorities [issue certificates](/fundamentals/certification) for every <a id="order"><span className="dashed-underline">order</span></a>.

 The Check Confidentiality service performs the following:

 - Validates the order certificate chain to ensure the order is being processed in a correct TEE.
-- Validates the integrity of the [Tunnel Client](/fundamentals/tunnels) deployment.
+- Validates the integrity of the tunnel client deployment.
 - Checks if the <a id="solution"><span className="dashed-underline">solution</span></a> is a Marketplace <a id="offer"><span className="dashed-underline">offer</span></a> (for instance, a specific <a id="engine"><span className="dashed-underline">engine</span></a>).
 Otherwise, you will see a warning "Deployed solution is not an offer" meaning the solution cannot be verified.

 <img src={require('./images/check-confidentiality-not-offer.png').default} width="auto" height="auto" border="1"/>